Kkevsterrr/personal_site/content/authors/admin/_index.md

 #- Visitors
 ---

 Kevin Bock is a PhD candidate in the computer science department at the University of Maryland, advised by [Dave Levin](https://www.cs.umd.edu/~dml/), studying network security and censorship evasion.
-Kevin is an instructor for the University of Maryland Honors College Program ACES (Advanced Cybersecurity Experience for Students) for the course HACS408T: Introduction to Penetration Testing.
+Kevin is the instructor for
+HACS408T: Introduction to Penetration Testing for the University of Maryland Honors College Program [ACES](https://aces.umd.edu/) (Advanced Cybersecurity Experience for Students).

 Kevin is the lead developer for [Geneva](https://geneva.cs.umd.edu), a genetic algorithm that discovers ways to evade nation-state Internet censorship.
 He runs the